kagaimiq/bluetrum-tools/README.md

 It supports both the USB and UART interfaces.

-For the USB interface it depends on the `scsiio` library which I have made myself and I haven't bothered making it a proper package so if you want you can rip it off [jl-uboot-tool](https://github.com/kagaimiq/jl-uboot-tool), however getting into the USB bootloader is a much more involved task than getting into the UART bootloader so you probably won't care about that one anyway.
+For the USB interface it depends on the `scsiio` library which I have made myself and I haven't bothered making it a proper package, so if you want that, you can find it in [jl-uboot-tool](https://github.com/kagaimiq/jl-uboot-tool), however getting into the USB bootloader is a much more involved task than getting into the UART bootloader so you probably won't care about that one anyway. ~ the UART bootloader works fine, and is easy to use anyway.

+For the UART interface, it depends on the `pyserial` library to talk to the serial port.

-For UART interface you just need an UART brigde and a way to mix the TX and RX signals together (this tool assumes any data sent over TX is also echoed back into RX), and possibly a way to shift the levels to 3.3v if it isn't by now.
+In terms of hardware, you need a 3.3v UART bridge adapter, where the TX and RX are being connected together (this tool assumes data sent over TX is echoed back on RX), the manufacturer suggested way of accomplishing that is to use a 200 Ohm resistor.
-It depends on the `pyserial` package in order to talk with the serial port, so it must be installed for this option to become available.

-Then you just need to find an UART download pin (which is usually the PB3 GPIO; if your device has an USB port that is wired to the chip, it would be on the D+ pin), run the tool with an appropriate port specified, connect the UART to the chip, and then apply power to the chip.
+Then you need to find a UART download pin, from chip's point of view this is usually the `PB3` GPIO (usually wired out together with USB's D+ line aka `USB_DP`, so if your device happens to have a USB port, you can try that), also it's usually available on the `PA7` GPIO, and on some other pins depending on the specific chip you have, for example AB560x/PRAO chips can use the `VUSB` pin for that too.

-The tool then should successfully sync with the chip and be able to talk with it:
+When you've done it correctly, the tool should be able to talk with the chip:

 ```
 $ python3 download.py --port /dev/ttyUSB0
-Trying to synchronize..
+Trying to synchronize... done.
-Got it!
  Chip ID:       b'BLUEPRAO\x01\x00\x00\x00'
  Load address:  $00012000
- Init. commkey: $54E0CD2F
+ Init. commkey: $ECA4756B
- New commkey:   $B80D21C2
+ New commkey:   $8D1814D7
 Changing baudrate to 921600 baud...
-- Title: b'dlblob ver 0.01\x00'
-- Code key: >>>>5C3CEDB4<<<<
+- Code key: >>>> 5C3CEDB4 <<<<
-- Flash ID: 85 60 13 85 60 13 85 60 13 85 60 13 ...
+- Flash device ID: 856013
+- Flash unique ID: 42503150363035060112b13847032078
 - Flash size: 524288 bytes
 ```

-If no action was specified, it will just print out some basic info like the chip ID and, if the code blob has successfully ran without any issues, the "code key" and the flash ID (with its size calculated in a naive way) would be also displayed.
+Currently the interface is rather limited, yet it's fully suitable for basic flash programming.

+If you don't specify an action, it's going to print out some bootloader info, and if the code blob has been executed correctly, the "code key" (key used for additional scrambling of the code blob in the firmware), the flash IDs (the JEDEC ID with opcode $9F and the unique ID with opcode $4B), and the calculated size of the flash.

 The `-r`/`--reboot` option can be used to reboot the chip after the tool has done doing its thing.